c-3lab/dim/doc/en/uninstall.md

 ## Argument

 **required**\
-Specify the `name` of the data to be deleted.
+Specify the `name` of the data to delete.

 ## Examples